alexpzfz/BAO_fitter/README.md

 # BAO Fitter

-This is (yet another) implementation of the BAO fitter based on Beutler et al. (2017).
+This is yet another implementation of a BAO fitter based on Beutler et al. (2017) https://doi.org/10.1093/mnras/stw2373.
 It provides a straightforward way to load data, set the model and run the fits.
-What you see is what you get.
 This is not an attempt to replace any of the existing codes, but rather an option for those who require a quick set-up.

-Because BAO fits should be fun and simple.

 The fitter works in configuration and Fourier space, but it does not currenlty support a window function in Fourier space (**coming soon**).

 It currently uses Zeus (https://github.com/minaskar/zeus) as the default sampler, but other samplers should be relatively simple to add.

 #### Requirements:
-- Numpy
+- numpy
-- Scipy
+- scipy

 Optional:
-- Zeus
+- zeus-mcmc
 - mpi4py
 - getdist